flashrom/flashrom/doc/contrib_howtos/how_to_add_new_chip.rst

 Model ID already exists
 ^^^^^^^^^^^^^^^^^^^^^^^

 It is possible that model ID already exists in the header.
-Then find the corresponding definition in ``flashchips.c`` and inspect it carefully.
+Then find the corresponding definition in file in ``flashchips/`` directory and inspect it carefully.
 Is it the same chip that you have or a different one?

 The question you need to figure out is: whether existing definition can work for your chip or not.
 You figure that out by reading the rest of instructions and comparing the values from the datasheet with existing definition.